Janina Scarlet

 Janina Scarlet is a Ukrainian-born American author and clinical psychologist.
-She is known for utilizing popular culture references in treating patients.
+She is known for using popular culture references in treating patients.

 Early and personal life

 Scarlet was born and raised in Ukraine to a Jewish family.
 Scarlet and her family endured the Chernobyl disaster.
-As a child, she was poisoned and had severe migraines and seizures.
-Her family then decided to secretly move to the US.
+As a child, she underwent severe radiation poisoning due to the Chernobyl nuclear disaster, which lead to her experiencing severe migraines and seizures.
+Her family then immigrated to the US in secret to get away from persecution and anti-semitism they were facing.
 After a year-long series of examinations, on September 15, 1995, they landed in America.

-Scarlet struggled with PTSD.
+Scarlet was 12 years old when she arrived to the United States.
+She did not speak English at first and struggled with PTSD.
 She was also bullied for her origins; for instance, she was taunted as radioactive.
-A few years later, after watching X-Men, she resonated to its character Storm.
-She was inspired by Storm's similar origins that rather strengthened her as an individual, and it prompted her to reframe her story — from a victim to a survivor.
+A few years later, after watching X-Men, she resonated with its character Storm.
+She was inspired by Storm's similar origins that rather strengthened her as an individual, and it prompted her to reframe her story—from a victim to a survivor.
 She decided to study psychology to be able to help others who struggled with their past too.